Bugswriter/website/content/about.md

 - Yes, I am full of hate and darkness.
 I am full of negativity.
 But someone have to be.
 - If I am reacting on something.
 It's just me trying to have fun out of good mood.
 Because deep down inside.
   I never give a fuck about things I can't control or change.
 But I think.
+- I believe in true freedom.
+Freedom of mind.
+- Sometimes I wonder, what I hate more? powerful people or weak people.

 I don't want to be ordinary, I want to make a difference, be great.
 But at what cost?
 > Name one hero, who was happy?